IBM-Cloud/docs/iam/users_roles.md

 Roles are a collection of actions; the actions that are mapped to these roles are service specific.
 Refer to the documentation for the selected service for additional details about what types of actions each role allows.

 In addition to the descriptions of the roles provided in the console, the following table provides examples of some of the tasks that users assigned each role might be able to do for the IBM Container service.

-**Note**: The operator role is not available for the IBM Container service at this time.
-The following example is included for informational purposes only.

 | Role | Description of actions | Example actions|
 |:-----------------|:-----------------|:-----------------|